enricocarraro/mini-erlang-compiler/README.md

 ## Subset implemented

-- Types: Number, List, String, Boolean, Function
+- Types: , List, String, Boolean
+  - Number: [Erlang specific notations](https://erlang.org/doc/reference_manual/data_types.html#number) are not supported.
   - Note: a term of type String is not a List of integers like in Erlang.
   - Comparison between different types is handled with the following order: Number < Atom < Function < List < String < Boolean.
 - Arithmetic Expressions